MileHacker Logo

 Personal Health Kit

 A well-stocked personal health kit prepares you for minor ailments.
 Consider items specific to a tropical destination.
-Include general pain relievers, adhesive bandages, antiseptic wipes, sterile gauze, and medical tape.
+Include general pain relievers, adhesive bandages, disinfectant wipes, sterile gauze, and adhesive tape for medical use.
 Add Anti-diarrhea medication.
 A Compact travel first aid kit provides a good foundation.

 Medication Reminders